-Received: 31 October 2022, Revised: 08 January 2023 Accepted: 17 January 2023, Online published: 31 March 2023

-In the subsequent sections, relevant literatures are reviewed for knowing the background of developments in the field of research data curation.
+Received : 31 October 2022, Revised : 08 January 2023 Accepted : 17 January 2023, Online published : 31 March 2023 in the field of research data curation.
 The methods adopted for present work are presented in the section of investigation.
 The output of investigation is discussed later to identify the challenges that has caused negligible research data curation work in academic institutions, before concluding the present work by highlighting the expectations of researchers from academic institutions.